Zaxx0n/301_reading_notes/301_Read_Class_07.md

 Many high-traffic websites such as Dropbox, Netflix, and Zynga.

-It keeps evolving and is in the forefront of development of the modern Web.
+It keeps evolving and is in the forefront of development of the modern web.